model-checking/kani/docs/src/rustc-hacks.md

 We will assume that you already have a Kani setup and that the variable `KANI_WORKSPACE` contains the path to your Kani workspace.

-**It is highly recommended that you start from the commit that corresponds to the current `rustc` version from your workspace.**
+**It's highly recommended that you start from the commit that corresponds to the current `rustc` version from your workspace.**
 To get that information, run the following command:
 ```bash
 cd ${KANI_WORKSPACE} # Go to your Kani workspace.